 AstraZeneca paid the Company an initial fee of \$10,000,000 in February 2006.
 Based on the collaboration agreement terms, the Company allocated \$5,000,000 of the initial fee to the research collaboration, which the Company plans to recognize as revenue over the expected four-year term of the research collaboration.
 The Company deferred recognition of the remaining \$5,000,000 of the initial fee, which was allocated to the AZD3480 (TC-1734) license grants, until AstraZeneca made a determination whether to proceed with further development of AZD3480 (TC-1734) following the completion of additional clinical and non-clinical studies that AstraZeneca conducted during 2006.
 On December 27, 2006, AstraZeneca communicated its decision to proceed with further development of AZD3480 (TC-1734) to the Company.
-As a result of AstraZeneca's decision, in the first quarter of 2007, the Company began amortizing the \$5,000,000 of the initial fee that it had previously deferred as revenue over the expected 5-year development period for AZD3480 (TC-1734).
+As a result of AstraZeneca's decision, in the first quarter of 2007, the Company began amortizing the \$5,000,000 of the initial fee that it had previously deferred as revenue on a straight-line basis over the estimated five-year development period for AZD3480 (TC-1734).